 A glossary is a set of terms.
 Every term may have a glossary of subordinate terms.
-You reference a subordinate term by following a term with a period and the subordinate term.
+You reference a subordinate term by following a term with a period or an underscore and the subordinate term.
+For example, x.A and x_A both reference a term A subordinate to a term x.
+If x is, or is intended to be, a node, use x.A.
+If x is not, or is intended not to be, a node, use x.A.